 232-240 High Street, Gateshead, NE8 1AQ

-Reality Check is a new exhibition bringing together works by eight early-career artists, resulting from The NewBridge Project’s 2016-2017 Graduate Programme in partnership with Newcastle University.
+Reality Check was an exhibition that brought together works by eight early-career artists, resulting from The NewBridge Project’s 2016-2017 Graduate Programme in partnership with Newcastle University.

-The launch of Reality Check will mark the launch of The NewBridge Project : Gateshead, a new gallery and studio space on Gateshead High Street.
+The launch of Reality Check marked the launch of The NewBridge Project : Gateshead, a new gallery and studio space on Gateshead High Street.

 Lucien Anderson’s eclectic practice is tied together with the methodical approach of an engineer, replicating rudimentary research & development and prototyping.
 Collating spontaneous video footage, he attempts to coax out a rationale or theme, whilst exploring the day-to-day habits of the artist as a human being.
 Helen Shaddock’s work presents a similarly honest yet raw account of trivial everyday activities from the point of view of a narrator.
 Through live stream-of-consciousness writing, Shaddock reveals the narrator’s meandering thoughts; dubiety, tiredness, relationships, and the pressures of modern life.

 Emily Garvey constructs otherworldly multi-media works that elaborate on ideas of escapism from modern reality, pulling from both popular culture and introspection.
 Focusing on identity and self-doubt and deprecation, Garvey presents an animated character turning his inner turmoil into moments of joy.
 Alice Rout offers work that is embedded in dissociation, allowing both the artist and audience to project their fantasies upon a vast virtual world, manifesting in the form of a blank avatar.
 This projection allows us to examine our reality from an objective viewpoint, lost within Rout’s huge virtual landscape.